 Not so long ago, time and money were the biggest roadblocks cutting off would-be polyglots from their language learning dreams.
 Then the Internet came along and basically took care of those two things, just like that.

 If you like the structure of a formal course but relish the freedom of individual study, learning online could be right for you.

 If you need the flexibility of studying whenever your hectic schedule coughs up 20 free minutes or if you can’t justify spending hundreds of dollars on language courses, it’s time to think about learning a language online.

-As you browse and watch video content sorted into six levels (from Newbie to Native), you can click on the interactive subtitles to view in-context definitions of unfamiliar words.
-Enter the learn mode for each video for dynamic, memory-boosting activities.
+As you browse and watch video content sorted into six levels, you can click on the interactive subtitles to view in-context definitions of unfamiliar words.
 Practice the words you’re learning with FluentU flashcard decks—you can even import your own vocabulary and design your own digital flashcards.

 Month 1: getting your newbie feet wet

-In your first month using FluentU, start out with some of our Newbie videos and get ready to start exposing your ears and brain to your new language.
+In your first month using FluentU, start out with some of our beginner level videos and get ready to start exposing your ears and brain to your new language.

 - Before watching your first videos, be sure to review the Vocab tab beneath each video, where you’ll find key words and phrases from the video along with their definitions.